cics-syslab/MAGI/README.md

 ## Changelog

-For a detailed changelog, refer to the [Changelog page](https://github.com/cics-syslab/MAGI/wiki/Changelog).
+For a detailed changelog, refer to [Changelog](https://github.com/cics-syslab/MAGI/wiki/Changelog).

 ---